Raymond Terrace: Commerce and industry

 There are two main shopping centres in the town centre which is based around William Street.
-The Raymond Terrace Marketplace, located north-east of William Street, was opened in 1998 while Terrace Central (formerly Centro Plaza, formerly Raymond Terrace Plaza) is located to the south-west.
+The Raymond Terrace Marketplace (also commonly referred to as “the new shopping centre”), located north-east of William Street, was opened in 1998 while Terrace Central (formerly Centro Plaza, formerly Raymond Terrace Plaza) is located to the south-west.
 Both contain supermarkets and a variety of speciality shops and are within a short walking distance of each other on either side of William Street.
 The Raymond Terrace Marketplace also contains a Big W department store.
 Shops also line William Street and the adjacent Port Stephens Street and Sturgeon Street.
 On 29 May 2008 an Aldi supermarket opened at the corner of Port Stephens and Kangaroo streets, bringing the total number of supermarkets in the town to three, all within 600 m of each other.
 In August 2011, it was announced that the Raymond Terrace Marketplace would be modernised and should be completed by late 2011.

 A fleet of prawn trawlers based at Raymond Terrace conducts prawning from Raymond Terrace to Hexham.